COVID-19 pandemic in Nevada: Timeline

+2020

-On March 5, 2020, Nevada reported its first case of coronavirus disease 2019 (COVID-19), in a resident from Las Vegas.
+On March 5, 2020, Nevada reported its first case of coronavirus disease 2019 (COVID-19): a Las Vegas resident in his 50s who had recently traveled to Washington, the first state infected by the virus.
 Nevada governor Steve Sisolak declared a state of emergency one week later, because of concerns about the COVID-19 pandemic.
 He also formed a medical advisory team.
 Nevada reported its first COVID-19 death on March 16, 2020.
 A day later, Sisolak ordered non-essential businesses in the state to close for 30 days, to prevent the spread of the virus.
 Casinos were among businesses ordered to shut down.
 Las Vegas mayor Carolyn Goodman opposed the length of his shutdown order, and would become a critic of his actions during the pandemic, urging him to reopen the state.

 The business closures went into effect on March 18, 2020, and were later extended.
 Grocery stores, hardware stores, pharmacies, banks, and gas stations were among businesses considered essential.
 Police, fire, and healthcare services continued operations as well, along with construction sites.
-In April 2020, Sisolak activated the Nevada National Guard to aid the state during the pandemic.
-Some Nevada residents held protests in opposition to his shutdown orders.
-Meanwhile, Goodman was heavily criticized for suggesting that Las Vegas become a control group to test the effectiveness of social distancing.
+Sisolak also banned gatherings of 10 people or more, in an effort to further prevent the spread of coronavirus.
+On April 1, 2020, he extended the closure of non-essential businesses through the end of the month, in accordance with new federal guidelines issued by the White House Coronavirus Task Force.
+He also issued a statewide directive urging residents to stay home, except for essential reasons such as healthcare visits and buying food.
+The Federal Emergency Management Agency approved a major disaster declaration for Nevada.

+In mid-April 2020, Mayor Goodman called Sisolak's shutdown "total insanity" and urged him to reopen the state.
+Over the next several weeks, conservatives and supporters of Donald Trump's presidency held protests in several cities, also urging Sisolak to reopen the state.
+However, Sisolak said various conditions had to be met first.

+In an interview on April 23, 2020, Goodman again said the closure should be ended, and received wide criticism after suggesting that Las Vegas become a control group to test the effectiveness of social distancing.
+Shortly thereafter, former professional poker player Doug Polk launched a recall effort against Goodman, stating that she "failed to responsibly represent her constituency" and demonstrated a "clear disregard" for public health.
+The effort was ultimately unsuccessful, due to a rise in COVID-19 cases and the fact that in-person signatures are required.